oenius/PageController/README.md

 PageController
 ==================

-PageController is infinite paging controller, scrolling through contents and title bar scrolls with a delay.
-Then it provide user interaction to smoothly and effortlessly moving.
-It is for iOS written in Swift.
+Infinite paging controller, scrolling through contents and title bar scrolls with a delay.
+Written in Swift.

-It also provide fully options to customise your own ui needs.
+It also provide fully options to customise your own UI's needs.

 ![sample](./pagecontroller_demo.gif)